Demystifying Lipschitz verification: positive matrices, negative results: Introduction

 A traditional feed-forward neural network of depth \(L\) is defined recursively by \(x^{0} = x\) and

 where \(\sigma^\ell\) acts elementwise and \(W^\ell\) and \(b^\ell\) are the weights and biases of layer \(\ell\).
 We write \(f(x) = x^{L}\).
-Because induced matrix norms are submultiplicative, the \textbf{trivial bound} on the Lipschitz constant of a feed-forward network is
+Because the spectral norm is submultiplicative, the \textbf{trivial bound} on the Lipschitz constant of a feed-forward network is